TvoozMagnificent/BrainFuckPlusInterpreter/README.md

 (tl,dr;)

+You can run bf in this bf+ interpreter because we can translate bf to bf+.

 ---

 #What is bf+?
 Differences: infinite cells, lists in cells, negative cells, more loops, etc.

-There are 32 key phrases in bf+.
+There are 33 key phrases in bf+.
 Because bf+ can do everything bf can, it is turing-complete:

-(There are also 32 key words, not including 22 cap letters except 'P', 'F', 'O', and 'I').
+(There are also 33 key words, not including 21 cap letters except 'P', 'F', 'O', 'Q', and 'I').

-32+22=54
+33+21=54

 bf | bf+
 ---|---